-In July 2016, Wilderness Watch submitted comments supporting Alternative A, “No Action,” in the National Park Service’s Isle Royale Wolves EIS Public Scoping.
+In March 2017, Wilderness Watch submitted comments supporting Alternative A, “No Action, on the “Draft Environmental Impact Statement to Address the Presence of Wolves” (DEIS) for Isle Royale National Park and Wilderness in Michigan.
 This would allow wolves to come to and go from the island based on natural migration.
 The Park Service is also considering different translocation alternatives that would bring wolves to the island from the mainland, though Wilderness Watch does not such such manipulations of the wolf population on Isle Royale.

 Wolves are relative newcomers to Isle Royale, the largest island in Lake Superior, having arrived in the late 1940s after crossing a 14-mile ice bridge from Ontario to the Michigan island.
 They became part of the world’s longest-running and most famous predator-prey study (along with the island’s moose).
 The wolf population has averaged 25, but this year was down to two.
 Wolves have come and gone from Isle Royale over the years as ice bridges have permitted.
 But inbreeding and other factors associated with their isolation have caused the wolf population to steadily decline for many years.
 In February of 2015, three wolves crossed the ice to Isle Royale, but returned to the mainland after five days, despite the abundant moose population on Isle Royale.